 My work in Human Development and Family Science and as a UGA Extension specialist focuses on human development.
 My outreach and applied research focus primarily on brain development, stress, and supporting people struggling with trauma, substance use, and mental health challenges.
 As Child Life Program Director, I use my expertise on stress and brain development to prepare child development students to support children and families in healthcare settings.
 In addition, I teach UGA and community audiences about a wide range of topics related to child and adolescent development.
 Read more.

-Since 2015, I have worked with the FarmAgain Program as the Service Coordinator for South Georgia.
+Since 2015, I have worked with UGA serving farmers in South Georgia.
 I have a degree in Rural Studies from Abraham Baldwin Agricultural College, focusing on Rural Business and Economic Development.
 I grew up in a rural Middle Georgia Community.
 My uncle assisted my neighbor in operating his cattle ranch.
 Our family helped grow 2-3 acres of produce each year that provided all the produce for the family each year.
 In 2012, I went to work with USDA as a field technician, conducting research on bioenergy crops, watershed quality, and row crops.
 These experiences gave me an understanding of many of the stressors farmers may experience and how to provide them with services or resources that can assist their situations.
 I am passionate about assisting others with needs they may have or however I can help.
 In my free time, you will find me in a boat fishing, whether in a South Georgia farm pond or off the coast of Florida.

 I work as an Extension educator for all of the projects within the FarmAgain Program.
 I have a passion for serving farmers across Georgia that stems from growing up on my family's land.
 I believe that there is no nobler of an occupation than farming, and we must help all Georgia farmers thrive.
 I understand firsthand that agriculture has many uncontrollable circumstances and I want to be there for farmers when they need support.
 When I am not assisting farmers across the state, you will probably find me covered in grease working on farm equipment.